-Any collision with a semi truck or large commercial vehicle is bad.
-Things get exponentially greater when that truck is transporting hazardous cargo.
+Any collision with a semi-truck or large commercial vehicle is bad.
+Things get exponentially worse when a truck which is involved in a crash happens to be transporting hazardous cargo.
 In fact, these are often the worst type of semi truck wrecks.

 Crashes involving hazardous materials may mean an explosion and fire, posing serious risks to motorists well after the initial collision.
 Injuries or death may be caused by the fallout.
 The subsequent environmental damage done by these incidents can also be catastrophic.